Professional wrestling throws: Chokehold STO

 This move is an STO where the wrestler would first apply a chokehold with one hand before sweeping their opponent's leg.
 Alexa Bliss uses this as a signature move, normally followed by her rope-assisted repeated stomps.

 Front facelock STO

-This variation of the STO sees the attacker apply a front facelock on his opponent and sweeping the opponent's leg and falling forward, with the opponent landing on his neck and shoulders.
-A pinning variation also exists where the attacker keeps the front facelock applied as he covers the opponent slightly.
+This variation of the STO sees the attacker apply a front facelock on their opponent and sweeping the opponent's leg and falling forward, with the opponent landing on their neck and shoulders.
+A pinning variation also exists where the attacker keeps the front facelock applied as they cover the opponent slightly.

 Flatliner

 Well known as the complete shot or reverse STO, this is a move in which a wrestler stands side-to-side and slightly behind with the opponent, facing in the opposite direction, and reaches around the opponent's torso with one arm across the opponent's chest with their hand holding on to their other hand which is behind the opponent's head.
 The wrestler then falls backward, driving the opponent into the mat face-first.
 The wrestler can also cross their leg between the opponent's leg before hitting the reverse STO, with this slight variation being known as a leg hook reverse STO.It was innovated by Gedo.